-Cohen & Company, Ltd. has audited the statements of financial condition of UNG as of December 31, 2023, including the schedule of investments as of December 31, 2023, and the related statements of operations, changes in partners' capital and cash flows for the year ended December 31, 2023, that appear in the annual report on Form 10-K that is incorporated by reference.
-The financial statements of UNG in the Form 10-K were included therein in reliance upon the report of Cohen & Company, Ltd. dated February 29, 2024, given on its authority of such firm as experts in accounting and auditing.
+Spicer Jeffries LLP, an independent registered public accounting firm, has audited the statements of operations, changes in partners' capital and cash flows for the year ended December 31, 2022, that appear in the annual report on Form 10-K that is incorporated by reference.
+The financial statements in the Form 10-K were included therein in reliance upon the report of Spicer Jeffries LLP dated February 27, 2023, given on its authority of such firm as experts in accounting and auditing.